keboola/connection-docs/transformations/oracle/index.md

 - Save and run the transformation.

 {% highlight sql %}
-CREATE TABLE "result" AS SELECT * FROM "SOURCE";
+CREATE TABLE "result" AS SELECT * FROM "source";
 {% endhighlight %}

 {: .image-popup}